decentropy/archimate-explorer/README.md

 ![screenshot](https://raw.githubusercontent.com/steve-vincent/archimate-explorer/master/screen.png "Screenshot")

 ## About
-This is a python(flask) web server, which allows searching and navigating Archi elements and relationships.
-It's intended to emulate the 'Visualizer' tab in Archi.
+This is a python(flask) web server, which allows searching and navigating Archi elements and relationships via web browser.
+It's intended to expose functionality of the 'Visualizer' tab in Archi, to those who don't have Archi installed.

 ## Get started